rimutaka/posts/anatomy-of-failed-validation/readme.md

 ## Red flags and self-deception

 Idea validation is not about proving the idea itself, but the assumptions we make around it.
-Proving something to be true is actually quite hard.
-It is easier to [invert our model](https://fs.blog/2013/10/inversion/) to try to falsify the assumptions it is based on.
+Proving them to be true is actually quite hard.
+It is easier to [invert our model](https://fs.blog/2013/10/inversion/) and try to falsify the assumptions it is based on.
 The inversion won't guarantee project success, but it will save us from a predictable failure.

 > Look out for what can go wrong.

 Some red flags popped up as soon as I started writing the pitch deck.
-We tend to dismiss those early warning signs that something's off as minor issues.
-After all, we want the project to succeed, so we ignore or downplay them, until the reality comes back to bite us.
+We tend to dismiss those early warning signs that something is off.
+After all, we want the project to succeed, so we ignore or downplay them until the reality comes back to bite us.
 Let's not make that mistake ever again.

 > Catalogue all issues, risks, and uncertainties.

-You'll find a few boxes like this one in my deck.
+You'll find a few panels like this one in my deck.
 I expanded and summarized them in a separate slide at the end of the presentation.

 ![warning box](slides-risks.png)